Have you ever stopped to analyze your words to express positive vs. negative emotions?

 Positive vs. negative emotions

 So, the elusive question remains: how many words do we have for positive vs. negative emotions?

 How often do we use each?

 One 2012 study published in EPJ Data Science analyzed the frequency of positive vs. negative word usage in English, Spanish, and German and found that words with positive emotional content are used more frequently.

-This conclusion lends some validity to the Pollyanna hypothesis, which suggests that there is a human tendency to focus on the positive, at least at a subconscious level.
+This conclusion validates the Pollyanna hypothesis, which suggests a human tendency to focus on the positive, at least at a subconscious level.

 At a conscious level, the theory postulates that our minds tend to dwell on the negative and, in a way, this study also supported that side of the hypothesis, demonstrating that negative emotion words contain more information than positive emotion words; that is, they’re more intense and descriptive.

 This assumption makes sense, considering how strongly we seem to feel negative emotions.

 However, in subtle ways, as demonstrated through the frequency of word usage, we are natural optimists, although it might not always feel like it.